Learning Signals

 Before you start

-- Hardware: Use a board with IR RX support (see hardware requirements).
+- Hardware: Board with IR RX support (see hardware requirements).

 - SD card: Inserted and mounted so GhostESP can save

-.irfiles under/mnt/ghostesp/infrared/. - Easy Learn: Optional assistant that suggests button names; toggle it via
+.irfiles under/mnt/ghostesp/infrared/. - Easy Learn: Optional assistant that suggests button names.
+Toggle via settings.

 Learn a remote or button